Skip to main content

 Filesystem smaller than target volume

 When restoring a smaller partition into a larger one, Comet will automatically extend the restored filesystem to the fill the target partition.
-This feature is available on Windows if the filesystem driver supports it (the NTFS and ReFS file systems).

 In other cases, the result will be a large partition containing a small filesystem.
 It appears to have the large size in Disk Management (that looks at the partitions) but the small size in This PC (that looks at the filesystem).
 The extra space from the new larger partition cannot be practically used until the filesystem is extended, to fill the partition around it.